Editor's Note: This article was originally published on June 4th, 2019, and has since been revised.

-When meeting the need for security, therefore, the Jewish community must act with both vigilance and an empathetic eye toward those who wish to belong but are made to feel like a ger (stranger).
-I can attest to having been questioned and monitored in Jewish sacred spaces in ways that ensured I’d never return.
+When meeting the need for security, therefore, the Jewish community must act with both vigilance and a deeper understanding of the violent historical relationships the police have had with marginalized communities, including Black, Indigenous, and People of Color (BIPOC), people who are trans, and people with disabilities.
+I can attest to having been questioned and monitored in Jewish sacred spaces, being made to feel like a ger (stranger) in ways that ensured I’d never return.

 Here are nine things to consider so that our sacred places both protect and welcome all who wish to enter.

 1. ENSURE YOUR CONGREGATION’S SECURITY PLANS ARE CONSISTENT WITH ITS MISSION.

 Like every decision a congregation makes, its security plans should be consistent with its mission.
 In our mission statements, we often commit to maintaining “open and welcoming” communities.
 Many North American congregations advertise how friendly and warm they are.
 However, Jews from a variety of backgrounds don’t always feel this warmth, especially at times of heightened security.
 This disconnect is what many refer to as “intent versus impact.”
 The intent is to make everyone feel secure, but the impact on individuals can be very different.

 2. BE AWARE OF THE DIVERSE IDENTITIES OF PEOPLE IN YOUR COMMUNITY.